About the Syllabus Template

-The concept of a course syllabus has changed over the past years from a statement of course content to a much more formal contract with the student, wherein college policies and instructor expectations have to be spelled out in much greater detail.
-In order to give our students accurate and current information, we have created this tool to assist instructors with syllabus preparation.
+The concept of a course syllabus has changed over the past years from a statement of course content to much more of a contract with the student, wherein college policies and instructor expectations have to be spelled out in much greater detail.
+In order to give our students accurate and current information Bellevue College has created this template to assist instructors with syllabus preparation.

 - Colors will not be seen by colorblind readers.
 If you do use colors, please make sure they are high contrast.
 Bright colors may appear as light grey, so use a different font.